-Rushey Mead Academy recognises that students will only benefit fully from their education if they attend school regularly and on time.
-Regular attendance is critical if our students are to be successful and benefit from the opportunities presented to them.
-Attendance will be maximised through an effective partnership between students, their parents/carers, and the school.
+Rushey Mead Academy recognises that pupils will only benefit fully from their education if they attend school regularly and on time.
+Regular attendance is critical if our pupils are to be successful and benefit from the opportunities presented to them.
+Attendance will be maximised through an effective partnership between pupils, their parents/carers and the school.

-The Mead Trust will ensure that this partnership and associated actions are undertaken rigorously, monitoring, and evaluating action and impact through regular analysis of data and review of practice.
+The Mead Educational Trust will ensure that this partnership and associated actions are undertaken rigorously; monitoring and evaluating action and impact, through regular analysis of data and review of practice.